Aspen is a proposed in situ oil sands development project about 45 kilometres northeast of Fort McMurray, AB, on the

 The Horn River region of British Columbia is northeast of Fort Nelson.
 Our 205,000 net acres represent one of the industry’s largest acreage positions in the area for ‘shale gas’ or ‘tight gas,’ typically developed through multiple wells and hydraulic fracturing.

 Imperial and ExxonMobil Canada (50-50 interest) suspended operation of the Horn River horizontal well production pilot in May 2015.
 The successful pilot began in August 2012 and ran its planned course – assessing productivity and cost improvements to help determine potential long-term plans.

 Imperial and ExxonMobil Canada have been acquiring exploration acreage in the liquids-rich portion of the Montney play in the Simonette area of northwestern Alberta.
 Current plans for this acreage are to evaluate the resource potential with an eight-well exploration drilling program.

-Imperial and ExxonMobil Canada jointly (50-50 interest) hold 540,000 net acres with about 14 TCF potential in the liquids-rich Montney/Duvernay area straddling the northern BC/Alberta border.
+Imperial and ExxonMobil Canada jointly (50-50 interest) hold 540,000 net acres in the liquids-rich Montney/Duvernay area straddling the northern BC/Alberta border.
 This includes about 104,000 net acres in the Duvernay shale and additional acreage in other areas of Alberta.
 The position is partly the result of ExxonMobil Canada’s acquisition of Celtic Exploration Ltd., in October 2012.
 Evaluation of this acreage is ongoing.